 Every full-service auto shop is going to need the right equipment to perform wheel alignments, brake jobs, tune-ups, major parts replacements, etc. The scissor lifts and mid-rise lifts on this page can handle about 6,000 lbs., which makes them ideal for virtually all consumer sedans, sports cars and light-duty trucks.
 That's important for times when your two-post is down for service.
 Plus, a mid-rise lift is mobile enough to move where you need it, making it an excellent complement to the rest of your bay.

 If space is at a premium, a flush-mounted scissor lift takes up zero space and creates zero clutter when not in use.
 This makes it easy to "reset" your shop at the end of the day.
 Enjoy freedom of movement, and utilize more area with other pieces of equipment when the flush-mounted lift is not in use.
 Many late-model mid-rise designs allow you to connect and disconnect ramps at will, so if you decide to change the layout of your shop, you can change the type of lift you have as well.

 Safety meets affordability

 Automotive lift technology has improved dramatically in the past few decades.
 In the past few years alone, engineering abilities and safety standards have improved to the point that mid-rise lifts are every bit as safe as any other lift when used correctly.
 They last just as long and require very little maintenance, because again, there is less steel and componentry.
-If safety is metaphorically described as the whipped cream, the agreeable price point on these lifts is sure to be the cherry on top of your automotive mid-rise sundae.
+If safety is metaphorically described as the whipped cream, the agreeable price point on these scissor lifts is sure to be the cherry on top of your automotive sundae.